-Example: Team A gets a minor penalty and is "short-handed", Team B gets a minor penalty 30 seconds later.
-Both teams are considered to be equal strength until the end of Team A's penalty at that time Team B will be "short-handed" for the remaining 30 seconds of their players penalty.

-- 2. If the goalkeeper commits a minor penalty, a teammate playing on the court at the time of the penalty will serve the 1-minute penalty for the goalkeeper. - 3.
-In the event a penalty is called against a player whose team does not have control of the puck, the referee will indicate a "delayed penalty" by raising his arm.
+- 7.17.4 Example: Team A gets a minor penalty and is "short-handed", Team B gets a minor penalty 30 seconds later.
+Both teams are considered to be equal strength until the end of Team A's penalty at that time Team B will be "short-handed" for the remaining 30 seconds of their player's penalty. - 7.17.5 If the goalkeeper commits a minor penalty, a teammate playing on the court at the time of the penalty will serve the 1-minute penalty for the goalkeeper. - 7.17.6 In the event a penalty is called against a player whose team does not have control of the puck, the referee will indicate a "delayed penalty" by raising his arm.
 Play will not stop until the defending team gains control of the puck.
-The full duration of the penalty shall be enacted at the time play is stopped. - 4.
-The team's conduct before, during, and after the game is the responsibility of the head coach.
+The full duration of the penalty shall be enacted at the time play is stopped. - 7.17.7 The team's conduct before, during, and after the game is the responsibility of the head coach.
 If the referee determines that a team's play is too rough or inappropriate the referee will give the head coach one warning and then the head coach may be subject to a one-minute penalty for unsportsmanlike conduct.
 If the problem persists the head coach may receive a two-minute major penalty and be removed from the game.

-Rule 316 - Fighting
+7.18 Fighting

-1. A major penalty shall be imposed on any player who engages infighting.

-(Note 1) The Referee is provided very wide latitude in the penalties that he may impose under this rule.
+- 7.18.1 A major penalty shall be imposed on any player who engages in fighting. - 7.18.2 Note 1: The Referee is provided very wide latitude in the penalties that he may impose under this rule.
 This is done intentionally to enable him to differentiate between the obvious degrees of responsibility of the participants either for starting the fighting or persisting in continuing the fighting.
-The discretion provided shall be exercised realistically.
-Other possible situations were a referee may assess a fighting major penalty:

-- 2. A major penalty shall be imposed on any player involved in fighting off the playing surface or with another player who is off the playing surface before, during, or after the game. - 3.
-A major penalty shall be imposed on any player or goalkeeper who is the first to intervene in an altercation in progress.
-This penalty is in addition to any other penalty incurred in the same incident.

-Rule 317 - Deliberately Attempting to Injure a Player

-- 1. A major penalty shall be imposed on any player who deliberately injures or attempts to injure an opponent and the circumstances shall be reported to the proper authorities. - A major penalty shall be imposed on any player who deliberately injures or attempts to injure a Team Official or Game Official in any manner and the circumstances shall be reported to the proper authorities.

-Rule 318 - Three Minor Penalties

-1. A player(s) that have received 3 Minor or Bench minor penalties in one game shall receive a major penalty and will be removed from the current game.
+The discretion provided shall be exercised realistically. - 7.18.3 Other possible situations were a referee may assess a fighting major penalty: - 7.18.4 A major penalty shall be imposed on any player involved in fighting off the playing surface or with another player who is off the playing surface before, during, or after the game. - 7.18.5 A major penalty shall be imposed on any player or goalkeeper who is the first to intervene in an altercation in progress.
+This penalty is in addition to any other penalty incurred in the same incident. - 7.19 Deliberately Attempting to Injure a Player - 7.19.1 A major penalty shall be imposed on any player who deliberately injures or attempts to injure an opponent and the circumstances shall be reported to the proper authorities. - 7.19.2 A major penalty shall be imposed on any player who deliberately injures or attempts to injure a Team Official or Game Official in any manner and the circumstances shall be reported to the proper authorities. - 7.20 Three Minor Penalties - 7.20.1 A player(s) that has received 3 minor or bench minor penalties in one game shall receive a major penalty and will be removed from the current game.

-Section Four - Unified Sports Team Competition
+8. UNIFIED SPORTS TEAM COMPETITION